ramvelpuri2020/HackTheBronx-/README.md

 # Hack The Bronx 🌟

-## What is Hack The Bronx?
+## What is Lift Loop?

-Hack The Bronx is a community-driven web platform that helps connect people in the Bronx with local resources, events, and opportunities.
+Lift Loop is a community-driven web platform that helps connect people in the Bronx with local resources, events, and opportunities.
 Our goal is to make it easier for Bronx residents to:
 - Find and join community events
 - Access educational resources
 - Connect with local organizations